Skip to main content

 Health and safety

 • Four years after intake, treatment group participants had significantly higher rates of negative urinalysis for cocaine (OR: 3.8), opiates (OR: 3.6), and both (OR: 4.6)—and higher rates of abstinence for cocaine (OR: 4.0), opiates (OR: 4.7), and both (OR: 5.5).
-There was no difference in rates of injecting drugs, smoking crack, sharing needles/works, having sex for drugs/money, days in outpatient treatment, or days of methadone use.
-Five to eight years after intake there were no differences in negative urinalysis for cocaine, opiates, or both; abstinence for cocaine, opiates, or both; rates of injecting drugs; smoking crack; sharing needles/works; having sex for drugs/money; days in outpatient treatment; or days of methadone use.
+There was no difference in rates of five measures of drug use and related illicit activities, nor in days in outpatient treatment or days of methadone use.
+Five to eight years after intake there were no differences in any outcome.

 Considerations for Interpreting the Findings